Merchant card acceptance

 IRS backup withholding

-To support this requirement, you will receive a Form 1099-K reporting your gross transaction amounts for each calendar year.
-Your gross transaction amount refers to the gross dollar amount of the card transactions processed through your merchant account with us.
+To support this requirement, you’ll receive a Form 1099-K reporting your gross transaction amounts for each calendar year.
+Your gross transaction amount refers to the gross dollar amount of the card transactions processed through your merchant account with Moov.

 All amounts reportable under Section 6050W are subject to backup withholding requirements.
-Payors will be required to perform backup withholding by deducting and withholding income tax from reportable transactions if either you don’t provide us with your taxpayer identification number (TIN) or the IRS indicates that the TIN and name provided to us do not match.
-It is extremely important that the correct TIN and tax filing name are kept up to date to avoid backup withholding.
+Payors will be required to perform backup withholding by deducting and withholding income tax from reportable transactions if either:

 Customer service best practices

-- Clear communication: Provide detailed information about products, services, pricing, and policies to prevent misunderstandings.
+- Clear communication: To prevent misunderstandings, provide detailed information about products, services, pricing, and policies.

 - Accessible support: Offer multiple channels for customer support, such as phone, email, and live chat, and ensure timely responses.

-- Feedback mechanisms: Encourage customers to provide feedback and address concerns promptly to improve satisfaction and loyalty.
+- Feedback mechanisms: To improve satisfaction and loyalty, encourage customers to provide feedback and address concerns promptly.

-- Transparency: Be upfront about fees, charges, and terms of service to build trust with your customers.
+- Transparency: To build trust with your customers, be upfront about fees, charges, and terms of service.

 - Training: Ensure your staff is well-trained in customer service protocols and knowledgeable about your products and services.